cetic/TSimulus/README.md

 TSimulus is release under the [Apache license](http://www.apache.org/licenses/) (version 2).

+This library has been partly funded by

+ - [EAM-SDI](https://www.cetic.be/EAM-SDI-2301), a CWALity research project of the Walloon Region.
-This library is part of the [EAM-SDI](https://www.cetic.be/EAM-SDI-2301) research project, founded by the Walloon Region.
+ - [WavenetCity 2.0](https://www.cetic.be/WavenetCity-2-0), an other CWALity research project of the Walloon Region.